amusecode/amusecode.org/index.md

 The easiest way to use AMUSE is to install it with pip - see [installation](/installation).
 1. Install Python and other prerequisites, such as a compiler and MPI.
-2. Create a virtual environment.
+2. (Optional) Create a virtual environment.
 3. Install AMUSE via pip.
 4. Done!
 Try some of the examples if you like.